lawalsegun2025/body_fat_estimator/README.md

 Variance Inflation Factor was also used to measure how much the behaviour (variance) of an independent variable is influenced or inflated by its interaction/correlation with the other independent variables.

+After carrying out the feature selection techniques we selected 5 features out of the initial 15 features.
+The features selected includes;

+1. Density
+2. Abdomen
+3. Chest
+4. Weight and
+5. Hip

 ## Model Building

+Two models were built;
+* DecissionTree Regressor and
+* RandomForestRegressor

 ## Model Performance